Date of Award

 Forward modeling of aeromagnetic and gravity data from the Catalina MCC region indicates a shallow, felsic to intermediate subsurface pluton in sharp contact with the Wilderness suite sills.
 The age of the subsurface pluton is unknown.
 However, on the basis of the gravity and aeromagnetic properties of intrusions in the region, a Tertiary or Mesozoic age subsurface pluton is preferred.
 The age of the pluton relative to detachment faulting can help distinguish between differing models for MCC formation.
 A Mesozoic pluton suggests that crustal thickening influenced MCC development, and a preexisting zone of weakness may have controlled the emplacement of this body as well as the Wilderness suite sills.
 A Tertiary pluton suggests magmatism may have initiated low-angle faulting and MCC formation.

 Terrien, Jessica, "The Role of Magmatism in the Catalina Metamorphic Core Complex, Arizona: Insights from Integrated Thermochronology, Gravity and Aeromagnetic Data" (2012).
-Earth Sciences - Dissertations.
-Paper 28.
+Earth & Environmental Sciences - Dissertations.
+28.